Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 What is Crisil?

-Established in 1987, Credit Rating Information Services of India Limited (CRISIL) stands as India’s pioneer credit rating agency, with ICICI Ltd, UTI, and other financial institutions as its promoters.
-A global analytics leader, CRISIL offers a suite of services including ratings, research, data, solutions, and analytics.
-Boasting a robust global presence, CRISIL serves over 1,00,000 satisfied customers, delivering actionable insights and independent opinions.
+Established in 1987, Credit Rating Information Services of India Limited (CRISIL) stands as India’s first credit rating agency, with ICICI Ltd, UTI, and other financial institutions as its promoters.
+CRISIL has diversified its services to include ratings, research, risk, and policy advisory, among others.
+CRISIL has a significant global presence and serves a large clientele.
 S&P Global Inc. holds the majority stake in the company.
+The company collaborates with policymakers in India’s infrastructure sector and other emerging markets.

 What is the Crisil Mutual Fund Ranking?